Arihant25/Streaks/README.md

 ## Privacy & Data Security

-- **100% Local Storage**: All your habit data is stored exclusively on your device using Room database
+- **100% Local Storage**: All your habit data is stored exclusively on your device in a local JSON file
 - **No Internet Required**: The app works completely offline - no network permissions needed
 - **No Data Collection**: We don't collect, store, or transmit any personal information
 - **No Ads or Tracking**: Clean experience without advertisements or user tracking